sobstel/sobstel.github.com/hydropuzzle/press.md

 ### DESCRIPTION

-HYDROPUZZLE is a stylish adventure puzzle for iOS and Android.
+HYDROPUZZLE is a surreal adventure puzzle for iOS and Android.
 The game is simple, short, linear, odd... but it's a lot of fun as many gamers truly enjoy it.

 Chances are you probably haven't played anything like this before.

-Totally refreshed **ver 2.0** is set for release on **8th Dec 2018**.
+Refreshed Hydropuzzle 2.0 has been released on 7th Nov 2018 for Android and 8th Dec 2018 for iOS.

 ### STORY